-The Mayo School of Health Sciences Dietetic rotations prepare individuals for professional practice in hospitals, clinics, public health agencies and food service management.
-During the program, learning experiences are provided to allow the intern to:
+The Dietetic Internship prepares individuals for professional practice in hospitals, clinics, public health agencies and food service management.

-- Assess the nutritional status of patients with complex medical conditions, and design and implement medical nutrition therapy plans
+- Assess the nutritional status of patients with complex medical conditions as well as design and implement medical nutrition therapy plans

 - Manage normal nutritional needs of individuals across the life span